DiagnostX: An innovative approach to proactive radio maintenance without having to touch every radio.

 The DiagnostX system has made quite an impression on the city of Colorado Springs, Colorado since it was installed to monitor the Pikes Peak Regional Communications Network.
 “Servicing all the radios in the system is immensely time-consuming.
 I estimate that it would take two people three months of every year to go out into the field and check every radio.
 It also inconveniences the radio user,” said Randy Bell, former Communications Manager for the city’s Department of Information Technology Communications, which oversees maintenance of the 5,500-plus radios in the network.
 “DiagnostX is another tool that helped us do more with less.”

 For more information about DiagnostX by LocusUSA, visit www.locususa.com.

-LocusUSA is an engineering and software development company located in Melbourne on the Space Coast of Florida since 2001.
+LocusUSA is an engineering and software development company in West Melbourne on the Space Coast of Florida since 2001.
 It is a leader in radio frequency (RF) capture for radio analysis and location.
-The ability to capture and analyze the actual waveform of a radio transmission led to the development of DiagnostX, a patented system that can measure the alignment and operating characteristics of a radio, over-the-air in real time without user intervention.
+The ability to capture and analyze the actual waveform of a radio transmission led to the development of DiagnostX, a patented system that can measure the alignment and operating characteristics of a radio, long-range over-the-air in real-time without user intervention.